xavidzo/Object-Detection-in-an-Urban-Environment/README.md

 This time I changed also the learning rate base and warmup lr to be 2 orders of magnitude lower than before for a more optimal convergence of the loss function, 3e-4 and 1e-4 respectively (vs 3e-2 and 1e-2 as in the reference trial).
 The network was also trained for 3000 steps.

-In the plot of the loss it is very clear that in the red curve (exp1) is always lower than the orange curve (ref).
+In the plot of the loss it is very clear that the red curve (exp1) is always lower than the orange curve (ref).
 The light blue dot loss (exp1) at step 2k is also lower than the dark blue dot (ref).
 This means that in this new experiment the network was doing much better against the training data, and was generalizing better as well in the validation set as compared to the case of the reference baseline.

 ![](figures/exp1vsref_loss.png)